-(1) An analysis of the specific components that will impact the prison and jail population;

-(2) The projected cost of the impact on the state prison system and the aggregate cost to county jails on an annual basis and cost over a ten year period; and

-(3) Operational costs and capital costs including all manner of construction.
+- (1) An analysis of the specific components that will impact the prison and jail population; - (2) The projected cost of the impact on the state prison system and the aggregate cost to county jails on an annual basis and cost over a ten year period; and - (3) Operational costs and capital costs including all manner of construction.

 6C-1.
 Bills and resolutions that require fiscal notes.
 A bill, amendment, or resolution that has an effect on the revenues, expenditures, or fiscal liability of the state or any political subdivision of the state may include a fiscal note incorporating an estimate of the effect.
 This rule does not apply to the cost of legislative processing, or any appropriation bill with specific dollar amounts.
 A fiscal note is an estimate of the fiscal implications relating to revenues, expenditures or debt, and the probable cost of the bill, amendment, or resolution.
 In preparing the fiscal note, the Director of the Legislative Research Council may use information or data supplied by any person, agency, organization, or governmental unit that the director deems reliable.
-The director shall state the sources of the information or data used and may state the extent to which the director relied on the information or data in preparing the fiscal note stating that fact, and the fiscal note shall be deemed to comply with this rule.
+The director shall state the sources of the information or data used and may state the extent to which the director relied on the information or data in preparing the fiscal note.
+If the director is unable to acquire or develop sufficient information or data to prepare a fiscal note, the director may prepare the fiscal note stating that fact, and the fiscal note shall be deemed to comply with this rule.
 If the director determines that the fiscal impact of a bill, amendment, or resolution cannot be determined, the director may prepare the fiscal note shall be deemed to comply with this rule.